The 20 Best Poland Syndrome Doctors in Italy

 Florence, IT

-Flavio Facchini practices in Florence, Italy.
+Flavio Facchini practices practicing medicine in Florence, Italy.
 Mr. Facchini is rated as an Advanced expert by MediFind in the treatment of Poland Syndrome.
-His top areas of expertise are Pectus Excavatum, Poland Syndrome, Pectus Carinatum, and Syndactyly.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Pectus Excavatum, Poland Syndrome, Pectus Carinatum, and Syndactyly.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.